gmcmillan100/docs/freebsd.md

 One of the ways a highly evolved operating system gets to be fast is by doing updates to relatively slow media asynchronously.
 When you say write this file, the system tells you its done.
 But it's not really done.
 The system sent the operation on its way.

 The LAST THING YOU WANT TO DO, IS POWER THE MACHINE OFF.
 When taking the machine down, need to push out the pending operations (runs).
 This is why when the power goes off, some machines take a long time to come back up.

+The ";" is just a command separator.
+I could also just enter "sync", Return, then "halt".
+I need to be "root" to do this.

+After entering "sync;halt", just press the power button to turn off the machine.

 # DHCP